gqp/CI_LoReg/README.md

 This Codeigniter Login and Registration System is a work in progress.
 I developed this with simplicity in mind.
 I wanted people to be able to use this code and not have to worry about the look of it.
-So there is no styling it at all.
+So there is no styling at all.
 Only basic html elements.
 This allows to to take it and eaisly add you own styles or incorporate it into a bootstrap template or any template for that matter.
 So it may be ugly, but it's on purpose.

 Registration Page: